-(a) The requirement for BACT in section (1) of this rule is replaced by the requirement for LAER contained in OAR 340-224-0050(1).
+(a) The requirement for BACT in section (1) is replaced by the requirement for LAER contained in OAR 340-224-0050(1).

-(b) An allocation from a growth allowance may not be used to meet the requirement for offsets in section (2) of this rule.

-(c) The exemption provided in subsection (2)(c) and (2)(d) of this rule for major sources or major modifications within a carbon monoxide or PM10 maintenance area no longer applies.
+(b) The alternatives provided in subsections (2)(b) and (2)(c) no longer apply.

-(6) Medford-Ashland AQMA: Proposed major sources and major modifications that would emit PM10 within the Medford-Ashland AQMA must meet the LAER emission control technology requirements in OAR 340-224-0050.
+(5) Medford-Ashland AQMA: Proposed federal major sources and major modifications AT FEDERAL MAJOR SOURCES that would emit PM10 within the Medford-Ashland AQMA must meet the LAER emission control technology requirements in OAR 340-224-0050.

-(7) Pending Redesignation Requests.
-This rule does not apply to a proposed major source or major modification for which a complete application to construct was submitted to the Department before the maintenance area was redesignated from nonattainment to attainment by EPA.
-Such a source is subject to OAR 340-224-0050
+(6) Pending Redesignation Requests.
+This rule does not apply to a proposed federal major source or major modification for which a complete application to construct was submitted to DEQ before the maintenance area was redesignated from nonattainment to attainment by EPA.
+Such a source is subject to OAR 340-224-0050 or 340-224-0055, whichever is applicable.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.